2020 2021 2022 EarthScope ANGLE Educator Workshop

-Application Deadline February 24, 2020.
+Round 1 - Application deadline February 24, 2020.
 Applications are closed.

 This 4-day professional development workshop brings together K-12 educators, parks & museum interpreters, and emergency management and health & safety educators.
 Participants learned the basic science of earthquakes, tsunamis, volcanoes, EarthScope, preparedness, and other research efforts to monitor the Earth in Alaska.
 They explore the topics in a hands-on learning environment and a field trip.
 Participants receive an educator kit containing high quality physical and digital resources to support the transfer of teaching activities to classrooms, interpretive sites, and other learning venues.
 On the last workshop day, participants develop action plans for conducting collaborative science and engaging our communities on the mitigation of coastal geologic hazards.

 Participants will present their progress on the action-plans at the follow-up Share-a-thon on Saturday March 25, 2023.